Outfoxeed/ScriptableObject-Architecture/README.md

 ![Code Generation Window](Documentation/CodeGenerationWindow.png)

 #### Example
 If you have a script Player and you want to create Variable using your Player type.
 You can open the Code Generation Window, type the name 'Player' into the "Target Type Name" field.
+<br/>Hit the 'Generate' button and all the scripts are getting generated into a folder in the Assets.

 If your script is contained inside a namespace, precise the namespace name (ex: 'MyGameNamespace.Player' where 'MyGameNamespace' is the name of the namespace in which 'Player' is contained)